 Chief Scientific Officer, BioMotiv; Board Chairman, Cystic Fibrosis Foundation Therapeutics, Inc.

 Ted J. Torphy, PhD, is the Chief Scientific Officer for BioMotiv, the for-profit arm of The Harrington Project, the mission of which is to accelerate the translation of academic discoveries into medicines.
-Since 2004 Dr. Torphy has also chaired the board of the Cystic Fibrosis Foundation Therapeutics, Inc. During this period the Foundation introduced the venture philanthropy model of co-investing with biotechnology and pharmaceutical companies to bring breakthrough therapies to individuals with cystic fibrosis, including KALYDECO® and ORKAMBITM, the first treatments that correct the fundamental defect causing cystic fibrosis.
+Since 2004, Dr. Torphy has also chaired the board of the Cystic Fibrosis Foundation Therapeutics, Inc. During this period the Foundation introduced the venture philanthropy model of co-investing with biotechnology and pharmaceutical companies to bring breakthrough therapies to individuals with Cystic Fibrosis (CF), including KALYDECO® and ORKAMBITM, the first treatments that correct the fundamental defect causing CF.

 Alan S. Verkman, MD, PhD

 Alan S. Verkman is Professor of Medicine and Physiology at the University of California, San Francisco.
-Dr. Verkman received undergraduate degrees at M.I.T., a Ph.D. in physics at Harvard University and an M.D. at Harvard Medical School.
+Dr. Verkman received undergraduate degrees at M.I.T., a PhD in physics at Harvard University and an MD at Harvard Medical School.
 His clinical training in Internal Medicine was done at the Brigham and Womens Hospital in Boston and in Nephrology at UCSF.
-He directs a large research group funded by 6 NIH grants, including MERIT awards, as well as grants from foundations and industry.
+He directs a large research group funded by six NIH grants, including MERIT awards, as well as grants from foundations and industry.
 He has authored more than 500 journal articles and 130 reviews, holds more than 25 patents, and is a recognized authority in membrane transporter physiology.
-Dr. Verkman’s research is focused on the biology of aquaporin water channels and CFTR chloride channels in cystic fibrosis, and the development of novel fluorescence methodology to study diffusion and protein-protein interactions in living cells.
-In the cystic fibrosis field, Dr. Verkman directs an NIH P30 Core Center and CF Foundation Research Development Program program grants.
+Dr. Verkman’s research is focused on the biology of aquaporin water channels and CFTR chloride channels in Cystic Fibrosis (CF), and the development of novel fluorescence methodology to study diffusion and protein-protein interactions in living cells.
+In the CF field, Dr. Verkman directs an NIH P30 Core Center and CF Foundation Research Development Program program grants.
 His interest in CF is in lung pathogenesis mechanisms and small molecule therapeutics.
 Dr. Verkman was the recipient of the inaugural Robert J. Beall CF Therapeutics Development Award in 2015 for his pioneering work in correctors and potentiators for treatment of CF.